davidjlay2277/capstone-project/README.md

 - GET /characters: Retrieves a list of available characters for selection.
 - POST /players: Creates player and bot characters for the game.
-- POST /startGame: Initializes the game with player and bot characters.
+- POST /startGame: Initializes the game with players and their cards.
 - GET /currentGame: Retrieves the current game state.
 - POST /playCard: Plays a card in the current game.
 - PUT /logGame: Logs the game stats at the end of the game.